-This is my new favorite place to go in Boquete for a tasty and quick meal that will not break the bank.
-I love their beer-battered Fried Fish Sandwich which is served with creamy southern style coleslaw and french fries for a whopping $5.99.
-The Fish House’s tartar sauce is perfect and the fish is always fresh and never greasy.
-You can opt for grilled fish instead or try it cajun-style or blackened.
+Boquete Fish House is my new favorite place to go for a tasty and quick meal that will not break the bank.
+I love their beer-battered Fried Fish Sandwich, served with creamy Southern style coleslaw and french fries for a whopping $5.99.
+The Fish House’s tartar sauce is perfect and goes nicely with the fresh fish that is never greasy.
+You can opt for grilled fish instead of fried or have it Cajun-style or blackened.

 #2 Sugar & Spice

 I would have to say that Sugar & Spice is the most popular restaurant in Boquete, offering breakfast (all day) and lunch, as well as takeaway items such as pastries, fresh bread, pies, soups, quiche, and desserts.
-Their sandwiches are the best in town.
-Sugar & Spice always has a couple of soups to choose from and tosses impressive fresh salads.
-The workers are always friendly, plus Sugar & Spice has free WIFI.
-If you crave dessert, hope that they have passionfruit pie that day.
-YUM!
+Sugar & Spice’s sandwiches are the best in town.
+They always have a couple of fresh soups to choose from and they toss impressive fresh salads.
+I love that the workers are always friendly, plus the restaurant has free WiFi.
+If you crave dessert, look for passionfruit pie.
+It is darned tasty!